dominicholcomb/dominicholcomb/README.md

 ### Welcome to my Github! 👋

 I am a statistics and physics graduate, with diverse data analysis experience, working for a gravitational-wave detection research lab (LIGO), internal tech to a biopharmatceutical (CSL Behring), and more.
 I'm excited for you to see my work on github!
-I've had fun making these projects and putting them on here and hope you can enjoy looking them over, too!
+I've had fun making these projects and hope you can enjoy looking them over, too!

 I believe success in a technincal role relies on both the ability to create useful computational tools and visualizations and the ability to comunicate them accessably.
 In this github, I focus on the former, demonstrating the breadth of my technical know-how with the projects you can find below.